 Home equity loan interest just got more complicated

 Prior to 2018, you could deduct interest on up to $100,000 of home equity debt, regardless of how you spent the money.
 You could take out a home equity line of credit (HELOC), for example, and go on a world cruise and deduct the interest while you paid it all back.

 Starting in 2018, you can no longer deduct interest on a home equity loan unless it’s used to buy, build, or significantly improve your home.
 The loan also must be secured by your home.

 There’s no grandfathered rule for this change.
-If you have a balance on a home equity loan that doesn’t meet qualifications, you can’t deduct interest expense.
+If you have a balance on a home equity loan that doesn’t meet qualifications, you can’t deduct interest expenses.

 “Cash out” refinancing also has new rules

 You can’t get around the new HELOC rules by just refinancing your home.
 If you refinance your home for more than your existing loan amount, you’ll run into the same issue.
 Unless you use the money to buy, build, or significantly improve your home, you can’t deduct mortgage interest on the portion of the loan that exceeds the one it replaced.